 OHA/ODE Requirements Hybrid/Onsite Plan

+Off-site field trips and events requiring visitors or volunteers have

+been canceled.

+In-school events will be modified to follow cohorting and social-

+distancing guidance.

+Athletic events and practice-pending ODE guidance, will adhere to all

+social distancing guidelines

+• Transitions/Hallways:

-personal items are brought to school, they must be labeled prior to Hallways will include one-way traffic markings to reduce
+Hallways will include one-way traffic markings to reduce contact.

-entering school and use should be limited to the item owner. contact.

-Transitions by grade-level cohort groups will be staggered to
+Transitions by grade-level cohort groups will be staggered to reduce

-reduce contact.
+contact.

-Student cohorts will remain in the classroom with adult
+Student cohorts will remain in the classroom with adult transitions

-transitions when possible.
+when possible.

-Cohort classrooms will be assigned by building area/level to
+Cohort classrooms will be assigned by building area/level to allow

-allow access to a single bathroom, drinking fountain and hand
+access to a single bathroom, drinking fountain and hand washing

-washing station throughout the school day.
+station throughout the school day.

 Classroom line up:

-Visual markers will be used around doorways and inside
+Visual makers will be used around doorways and inside classrooms

-classrooms to support physical distancing during transitions.
+to support physical distancing during transitions.

-Personal Property
+Personal Property:

-Personal property will be kept in backpacks that are stored in

-hallway cubbies.
+Students will not use lockers to store personal property.
+All personal

+property brought to school will be carried by the student

+throughout the school day in their backpack/bag.

-Personal property will be labeled with the student's name and
+Personal property must be labeled with a student name and will

-will be only by that student.
+only be used by the student.

-Restrooms:
+• Restrooms:

-Restrooms will be assigned to classroom cohorts by building wings

-(green/red hall).
+Restrooms assigned based on cohort rooms.

 Visual reminders will be used in all restrooms to encourage hygienic

 practices including:

-Handwashing techniques
+Handwashing techniques Covering coughs (chooses

-Covering coughs/sneezes
+Covering coughs/sneezes Social distancing

-Social distancing Facial according
+Social distancing Facial coverings

-Facial coverings

 Covid-19 symptoms

+• Covid-19 Symptoms